Donald Rukare

 Donald Rukare (born 4 November 1968) is a Ugandan lawyer and lecturer.
 He currently serves as the Chairperson of National Council of Sports of Uganda since 16 February 2020, as well as the President of Uganda Olympic Committee.
 He serves as an advocate of the High Court of Uganda and of recent served as the President of the Uganda Swimming Federation.
 He is currently the Chief of Party of the USAID Rights and Rule of Project in Uganda.
+On November 26, 2025, he was elected President of Commonwealth Sport.

 Early life and education

 Rukare graduated with a Doctor of Law (LLD) from the University of Pretoria in South Africa, has a Masters of Law (LLM) from Lund University Sweden, has post-graduate diplomas in international law, development and legal practice, a Bachelor of Laws from Makerere University as well as a master's degree in Sports Law from ISDE Law and Business School in Madrid.
 Donald also holds an Executive Masters in Sports Management from the University of Louvain, Belgium, and has taken leadership and strategic management courses at the Harvard Kennedy School of Government and Harvard Business School in the US, as well as an international sports law program at Cambridge University in the UK.